 Good Shepherd believes in sharing the love of God in practical ways through local mission projects, and in evangelistic ways by helping to spread the Good News about Jesus Christ worldwide.
 Good Shepherd is a tithing church that supports missionaries both domestically and internationally with 10% annually of the general giving.
 Jesus calls his church to feed the hungry, clothe the needy, and care for the sick.
 Whatever is done for the least of those in need is done for Him.
 There are limitless opportunities to become involved in missions through prayer for our missionaries and those they serve, through financial giving, and also through service in our community, nation, and beyond.

 Communion Rail Offering

 The first Sunday of every month, Good Shepherd offers communion in both morning worship services.
 Offerings are left on the Worship Center communion rails for specific mission needs.
-Our Communion Offering for the month of August will support Boys & Girls Country.
+Our Communion Rail offering for May will support the Ariun Mor Church in Mongolia